 REGISTRATION COSTS - Early Bird Rates

-Early Bird rates are available 10 May - 25 June, 2021.
+Early bird rates end 14 January, 2022.
 View the booking terms and conditions here.

 Hear leader perspectives on the changing structure of superannuation.

 Moderator: Paul Howes, National Managing Partner, KPMG Enterprise, KPMG

 With the DDO regime in play, what are financial services organisations experiencing?

 Moderator: Alison Telfer, Chief Operating Officer & Head of Public Policy, BlackRock

 - Michelle Segaert, Partner - Financial Services Law, EY

 - Jamie Wickham, Managing Director, Morningstar Australasia